raycast/extensions/extensions/convert-base64/README.md

-# base64 utility
+# Convert Base64

-encode to and decode from base64.
+This extension allows you to easily and quickly encode and decode strings and images to and from Base64 format.